Wafi-inc/qa-interview/Readme.md

 ###  Submission

-Upon completion, please email with following attachment
+Upon completion, please email with following attachments
 1. Digital report of your findings.
 2. Postman test collections and selenium script.